whipowill/d2-plugy-qol/README.md

 Delete all the files you merged through this install process and copy the files from ``Backups`` into your ``C:/Games/Diablo II/`` folder.

-## Advanced

-- You can ``control-leftclick`` items between inventory and stash.

-### Loot Filter
+## Loot Filter

-I wanted to keep the loot filter as simple as possible, and using the ingame panel you can set the ping to ``Tier 6`` and set the filter to your desired level:
+I wanted to keep the loot filter as simple as possible, clicking the ``BH`` button in game will bring up the menu of options.

+### Filter Level

+This controls what items even show up on the ground as drops.

-- ``Off``
+- ``Off`` - No filters.
 - ``Minimal`` - filters white items.
-- ``Moderate`` - filters white and magic items.
+- ``Moderate`` - filters white and blue items.
-- ``Aggressive`` - filters white, magic, and rare items.
+- ``Aggressive`` - filters white, blue, and yellow items.

-No matter what setting you use: runes, charms, jewels, gems, rings, ammulets, set items, unique items, and eligable socketable items are never filtered out.
+No matter what filter level you choose runes, charms, jewels, gems, rings, amulets, set items, unique items, and eligable socketable items are never filtered out.

+#### Ping Level

+This controls what items are printed into the chat as an alert.

+- ``0`` - No alerts.
+- ``1`` - Alert all unique and set items.
+- ``2`` - Alert all the above, plus eligable base items.
+- ``3`` - Alert all the above, plus charms.
+- ``4`` - Alert all the above, plus rings + ammys.
+- ``5`` - Alert all the above, plus jewels.
+- ``6`` - Alert all the above, plus gems.

+This feature is super handy bc it means you can slaughter demons in the game without having to check the floor every 2 seconds to see what dropped.

-### Keyboard Macros
+## Keyboard Macros

-This game is very clicky and you can quickly develop carpal tunnel syndrome by playing it.
+This game is very clicky and you can quickly develop carpal tunnel syndrome.
 To avoid this I wrote a [keyboard macro](https://github.com/whipowill/ahk-autoattack) that lets you hold down ``spacebar`` to move and attack.
 This makes melee characters a lot easier to play.

 ## Helpful Links